Two Hilbert schemes in computer vision: Comparison morphisms

 \subsubsection{Compactification of the twisted pair construction}

-The morphism $\nu_2: \CalCam_2 \to \Cam_2 \times \ms C^n$ gives a double covering of a closed subscheme that generalizes the twisted pair covering of the essential variety.
-A point of $\CalCam_2$ is the datum $(P_1, P_2, C)$ where $P_1$ and $P_2$ are cameras and $C$ is a conic contained in the intersection of the cones defined by the preimage of $C_{\univ}$ via $P_1$ and $P_2$.
-Proposition \ref{P:cone-int} tells us that this intersection must contain either another non-degenerate conic or a doubled line.
+The morphism gives a double covering of a closed subscheme that generalizes the twisted pair covering of the essential variety.
+A point of $\CalCam_2$ is the datum $(P_1, P_2, C)$ where $P_1$ and $P_2$ are cameras and $C$ is a planar curve of degree $2$ contained in the intersection of the cones defined by the preimage of $C_{\univ}$ via $P_1$ and $P_2$. \cref{P:cone-int} tells us that this intersection must contain either another non-degenerate conic or a doubled line.
 In either case denote this other degree two curve by $\widetilde C$.
 The general fibers of $\nu_2$ are the triples $(P_1, P_2, C)$ and $(P_1, P_2, \widetilde C)$.

 This double covering agrees with the twisted pairs covering on real points.
 In normalized coordinates $\widetilde C$ is defined by the simultaneous vanishing of

 When $a^2+b^2+c^2=1$, as it must over $\R$ (up to scaling), one can check that changing coordinates on $\bP^3$ via the automorphism